 Add the onion and cook until it begins to soften, about 3 minutes.
 Add the garlic, thyme, celery, and carrot and cook until tender, about 7-10 minutes.
 Do not let the vegetables brown.

 Add the broth and bring to a boil.
 Lower the heat and let simmer for 20 minutes.

 10 minutes before serving, add the pasta and continue to simmer for 5 minutes.

 Stir in the turkey, lemon juice and lemon zest, and cook for 3 minutes until heated through.
 Add the spinach leaves and cook until wilted and bright green, about 2 minutes.
 Serve immediately topped with freshly grated Parmesan cheese.

-If you cook a turkey for the Holidays, using its carcass to make Turkey Bone Stock is easy enough to do, and well worth the effort.
-Bag and freeze it in quart bags to add to wonderful flavor to soups and stews over the winter months.
+If cooking a turkey for the holidays, it’s easy to use its carcass to make stock and well worth the effort.
+Bag and freeze extra stock in quart bags to add to wonderful flavor to soups and stews over the winter months.

 Equal amounts of chicken can be substituted for turkey in this recipe without too much change in flavor.